Updated: August 30, 2021

 Believe in your abilities.

 Nurture healthy self-esteem.
 Be confident with what you know, and what you can do.
-You have it within you everything you need to get through life’s problems.
+You have within you everything you need to get through life’s problems.

 Exercise your problem-solving skills.